KostaD02/monotor/README.md

 ## Getting started

-See instructions to run Wallos below.
+See instructions to run MonoTor below.

 ### Prerequisites